 Whilst recording the previous Dalek serial at the start of November 1966, Terry Nation made another move to extricate his Dalek creations from the show that had spawned them.
-The pilot for his spin-off series was called The Destroyers and centred around the Space Security Service and the characters devised for The Daleks Master Plan.
+The pilot for his spin-off series was called The Destroyers and centered around the Space Security Service and the characters devised for The Daleks Master Plan.

 The BBC wasn’t interested in producing this new series, so Nation approached broadcasters in America.
 The BBC’s response was to terminate the Daleks’ involvement with Doctor Who, and thus a story was devised to conclude the Doctor’s battle with the Daleks for good, and end the show’s fourth year.

 David Whitaker was given the task of writing an epic, sprawling season-finale.
-During January 1967 he redrafted the storyline which would carry the Doctor and Jamie to three time periods and two planets, taking the story of the Daleks full circle, back to their home world of Skaro where they would meet their demise.
+During January 1967 he redrafted the story-line which would carry the Doctor and Jamie to three time periods and two planets, taking the story of the Daleks full circle, back to their home world of Skaro where they would meet their demise.